mufaro3/mufaro3.github.io/_posts/2024-08-16-common-lisp-tomfoolery.md

 ---
 layout: post
-title:	"learning common lisp through sheer stupidity"
+title:	"a first look at common lisp"
 date:	2024-08-16 12:32:35
 categories:
     - programming
 tags:
     - common-lisp
-    - in-progress
 ---

 I have no idea how to program in Common Lisp, so I decided to learn for a number of reasons, the main of which being the potential to expand my methodology in respect to writing effective computer programs. *And let me just say, this has not been an easy process.*